How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Phone Screen (45 min)

-→ 1 coding problem, medium difficulty
+→ 1–2 coding problems, easy to medium difficulty

 → Pass: invited to virtual onsite